BBO-repo/ros-exercise/README.md

 This `cov-est` package is completed but has not been thoroughly tested.
 The code can be browsed and its notable part is in [CovEstNode::callback](https://github.com/BBO-repo/ros-exercise/blob/8741a87d28090c298b91694f61e513aad7d33524/package/cov-est/src/CovEstNode.cpp#L43C6-L43C26) function that implements the above mentionned recursion.
 Due to lack of time I unfortunately had to let it as it is.<br>

 Note:
-+ Covariances are published through `std_msgs::Float64` value, but the next step would have be to display in RViz in real-time the estimated covariances with the [jsk_rviz_plugins](https://github.com/jsk-ros-pkg/jsk_visualization) package using the [text overlay](https://jsk-visualization.readthedocs.io/en/latest/jsk_rviz_plugins/plugins/string.html).
++ Covariances are published through `std_msgs::Float64` value, but the next step would have been to display in RViz in real-time the estimated covariances with the [jsk_rviz_plugins](https://github.com/jsk-ros-pkg/jsk_visualization) package using the [text overlay](https://jsk-visualization.readthedocs.io/en/latest/jsk_rviz_plugins/plugins/string.html).

 Even if the package is not finalized, it is still available to integrate, maybe with some little more time I would have it working as expected.
 ```